 Is there an Apple password generator?

 You can generate an app-specific password by logging in to appleid.apple.com and going to the security section.
-Alternatively, you can use a password generator app, like PSWD, which is available in the Apple App Store.
+Alternatively, a password generator app, like PSWD, is available in the Apple App Store.
+However, the easiest option is to use the Apple Passwords app, which has been available to Apple users since the iOS 18 update.

 Does Mac have a built-in password manager?